jdeluyck/kcoreorg-website/_posts/2008/2008-09-20-automounting-smbcifs-shares-on-mac-os-x.md

   - hints
   - mac os x
 ---
 For my PVR/HTMAC project, I wanted to auto-mount several shares from my NAS.
-After some searching I ran across <a href="http://www.macosxhints.com/article.php?story=20071028194033157" target="_blank">this hint</a> on the <a href=""http://www.macosxhints.com" target="_blank">Mac OS X Hints</a> website, which works perfectly:
+After some searching I ran across [this hint](http://www.macosxhints.com/article.php?story=20071028194033157) on the [Mac OS X Hints]() website, which works perfectly:

 Basically, you add the shares you want to mount to the /etc/fstab file, with this syntax: